Coronavirus Isolation Is Not A Safe Option For Anyone Facing Domestic Violence

 "For some survivors, having an abuser go to work, or being able to go to work themselves, was such a crucial moment of harm reduction, a bit of reprieve from violence," explained Alicia Sanchez Gill, an Afrolatinx survivor.
 "For survivors who are experiencing multiple forms of oppression, including folks already living with disabilities, abusers may use tactics like withholding medication as a tool of control,"

 So what can survivors experiencing abuse at home do right now?
-There are a number of organizations making themselves available in different ways at this time, including the NDVH’s blog of resources, which includes how to create a safety plan and take care of yourself if you’re experiencing domestic violence.
+There are a number of organizations making themselves available in different ways at this time, including the Department of Justice Canada's Victim Services Directory (VSD) where you can find services from coast to coast if you're experiencing domestic violence.

 Glik said that many people living with abusive partners or people might not have the language to understand that they’re being abused.
 "Many folks are living with abusive partners and don't have that language because we have only conceptualized of DV being in 1. straight relationships 2. physical abuse (when abuse can be emotional or financial or sexual as well) and 3. because even if they are in a straight relationship that is physically abusive, they may be gaslit by their partner to believe that they deserve the treatment they are receiving, or it is their fault."